 Like any major highway, the internet is a place to navigate with care.
-So France’s National Gendarmerie joined forces with AXA Prévention, a non-profit organisation for responsible behaviour, to teach 10-year-old students how to surf the internet safely.
+In 2013, France’s National Gendarmerie joined forces with AXA Prévention, a non-profit organisation for responsible behaviour, and came up with a way to teach 10-year-olds how to safely surf the net.
+Six years later, two million kids were proud holders of a “permis internet,” or “internet licence.”

 • 20,000 classes trained each year